Different Stages of the Recruitment Life Cycle

 Nobody wants to recruit an insubordinate employee.
 Recruiters need to establish clear selection criteria based on the job requirements and the skill set needed.
 They should also ensure that the selection process is fair, consistent, and straightforward.

-During the selection stage, recruiters need to engage with the selected candidate and provide him or her with a positive experience.
+During the selection stage mostly when final interview questions are asked, recruiters need to engage with the selected candidate and provide him or her with a positive experience.
 They need to communicate regularly and deliver concrete feedback.

 Onboarding